Huotes/CommitMaker/README.md

 If brute force doesn’t solve your problems... then you aren’t using enough.

 Chuck Norris does not kick ass and take names.
 In fact, Chuck Norris kicks ass and assigns the corpse a number.
 It is currently recorded to be in the billions.

+Using his trademark roundhouse kick, Chuck Norris once made a fieldgoal in RJ Stadium in Tampa Bay from the 50 yard line of Qualcomm stadium in San Diego.